-PB43 – www.pb43.dk – is a Copenhagen based independent working community who consists of a wide variety of creative entrepreneurs, companies, associations, groups, craftmen, artist, musicans, filmmakers, architecs, designers, carpenters, pipe makers and volunteers with interdisciplinary expertise in areas such as cultural production, product development, entrepreneurship, social activism, urban development, teaching and dissemination – who each have gained personal ownership to a small part of the place and thus also to the overall development of an unique working community.
+PB43 – www.pb43.dk – is a Copenhagen-based independent working community that consists of a wide variety of creative entrepreneurs, companies, associations, groups, craftsmen, artists, musicians, filmmakers, architects, designers, carpenters, pipe makers, and volunteers with interdisciplinary expertise in areas such as cultural production, product development, entrepreneurship, social activism, urban development, teaching, and dissemination – who each have gained personal ownership to a small part of the place and thus also to the overall development of a unique working community.

-The organization GivRum set the framework for the working community when it in 2010 got permission to use the former paint factory as a creative platform and meeting place for creative projects, groups and companies for two years.
-The users of the place were organized in an association which itself was responsible for the organizational, creative and cultural development of the place.
+The organization GivRum set the framework for the working community when it in 2010 got permission to use the former paint factory as a creative platform and meeting place for creative projects, groups, and companies for two years.
+The users of the place were organized in an association that was responsible for the organizational, creative, and cultural development of the place.
 In 2012, the site’s users negotiated a new four-year contract with the site’s landowner, and at the same time set up the independent cooperative Arbejdsfælleskabet PB43 amba, which took over the financial and legal responsibility for the property, thus continuing PB43’s further development into a professional and leading user-driven entrepreneurial and cultural environment in Copenhagen.

-Until February 2015, the site’s 6,400 m2 and four large buildings thus formed the framework for a unique interdisciplinary collaboration that has resulted in innovative projects and products in close collaboration with local, national and international partners.
-From March 2015, PB43 had to move to a new premises in Copenhagn’s north habor, Nordhavn, where a new working community, based on the old principles, were created.
-The place has been given a new energy in the form of new members, who has helped to redefine the community.
+Until February 2015, the site’s 6,400 m2 and four large buildings thus formed the framework for a unique interdisciplinary collaboration that has resulted in innovative projects and products in close collaboration with local, national, and international partners.
+From March 2015, PB43 had to move to new premises in Copenhagn’s north harbor, Nordhavn, where a new working community, based on the old principles, was created.
+The place has been given a new energy in the form of new members, who have helped to redefine the community.

 Photos by: Maiken Hviid, Flora Tosti, Steen Andersen m.fl.